Summary: Award-winning science journalist and author

 2010 to 2011, 2012 to Present

-• Write science, medicine, technology, and business features, which have been published by Forbes.com, the New York Times, U.S. News & World Report, More, Kaiser Health News, USA Today, The Boston Globe, Technology Review, BioWorld Insight, Entrepreneur.com and other news outlets.
+• Write science, medicine, technology, and business features, which have been published by Forbes.com, the New York Times, U.S. News & World Report, Bloomberg BusinessWeek, More, Kaiser Health News, USA Today, The Boston Globe/STAT, Technology Review, BioWorld Insight, Entrepreneur.com and other news outlets.
 Contributed articles on health care to the Reuters.com blog “Prism Money.”

 • Write and edit eBooks and special reports about biotechnology trends for Fierce Markets.
-Write and edit the weekly newsletter Fierce Animal Health.
+Write and edit the weekly newsletter Fierce Biotech Research.
 Write news briefs about the biotechnology, pharmaceutical and medical devices industries for daily Fierce publications.
 Wrote and edited the weekly newsletter Fierce Animal Health.

 • Wrote the books Heal: The Vital Role of Dogs in the Search for Cancer Cures (ECW Press 2015) and Selling the Fountain of Youth: How the Anti-Aging industry Made a Disease Out of Getting Old—And Made Billions (Basic Books, August 2010).
 Designed and maintained WordPress Web sites for both books: healdogsandcancer.com and sellingthefountainofyouth.com.
 Blogged on the anti-aging industry for The Huffington Post.

 • Independent Publishers Book Award: Gold Medal, health/medicine/nutrition, Heal

 2011 to Present